 - For this implementation, click on the Edit option from the menu bar.

-Fix-2: Check the Existence of the stored procedure
+Fix-2: Check the Existence of the Stored Procedure

-This error usually occurs when SQL Server is unable to find the specified stored procedure in the database.
+This error usually occurs when the SQL Server is unable to find the specified stored procedure in the database.
 So, as a precaution, we can check the existence of that stored procedure in the database.

-Now, this process is very easy, while using SQL Server Management Studio.
+This process is very easy, while using SQL Server Management Studio.

 - After this, expand the “Programmability” directory.
 And then, right-click on “Stored Procedures” and click on “Refresh” to refresh the Object Explorer.

-- Next, expand the “Stored Procedures” directory now, if the procedure exists in that database then, it will be visible under “Stored Procedures“.
+- Next, expand the Stored Procedures directory now, if the procedure exists in that database then, it will be visible under Stored Procedures.

-Fix-3: Permission to execute the procedure
+Fix-3: Permission to Execute the Procedure

 Now, there can be one more reason behind this error while executing.
 The reason could be that we are using a role that does not have permission to execute the procedure.